-Tree City Chamber Players enjoyed its inaugural 2018-2019 season with performances in Boise, ID at the Esther Simplot Performing Arts Academy and at McCall Music Society's Second Sunday Sounds at Six recital series in McCall, Idaho.
+Tree City Chamber Players enjoyed its inaugural 2018-2019 season with performances in Boise, ID, at the Esther Simplot Performing Arts Academy and at McCall Music Society’s Second Sunday Sounds at Six recital series in McCall, Idaho.
 Concerts featured diverse programming for flute, oboe, cello and piano.

-Melanie Keller, flute
+Melanie Keller, Flute

-Mrs. Keller has been a featured soloist with the Vallejo Symphony Orchestra and the St. Peter’s Chamber Orchestra.
-She was a founding member of The Avenue Winds, a Bay-Area based woodwind quintet that maintains a special interest in performing works by living Bay Area composers (www.avenuewinds.com) and is excited to now be a part of the Tree City Chamber Players!
+She was a founding member of The Avenue Winds, a Bay-Area based woodwind quintet that maintains a special interest in performing works by living Bay Area composers (www.avenuewinds.com) and is honored to be a co-founder of the Tree City Chamber Players!

 A frequent prizewinner at national flute competitions, she won 1st Place in the 2005 Mid-Atlantic Flute Fair Young Artist Competition and has been a prizewinner in several other national competitions, including the 2006 Madison Flute Festival Young Artist Competition, the 2005 Flute Society of Kentucky Young Artist Competition, the 2003 Flute Festival Mid-South Young Artist Competition and the 2003 Orchestral Audition Masterclass Competition at the Las Vegas NFA Convention.
-Mrs. Keller has performed at several NFA Conventions as both a Flute Masterclass Performer and a Convention Performer.
+Mrs. Keller has performed at NFA Conventions as both a Flute Masterclass Performer and a Convention Performer.
 She has also been honored to have been selected as a three-time semifinalist in the San Diego Flute Guild Artist Gold Competition.

 She received her M.M. degree in the studio of Timothy Day at the San Francisco Conservatory and her B.M. degree in the studio of Mark Sparks at the Peabody Institute.
 Former teachers also include Laurie Sokoloff, Sara Nichols and Gail Cameron.